DiceTechnology/dice-fairlink/README.md

 ]
 ```

-Note that the regexes above can be merely `*` depending on how precise you want your permissions to be.
+Note that the regexes above can be merely `*` depending on how strict you want your permissions to be.

 When using the `AWS API` discovery mode, the `host` part of the connection string must be the **cluster identifier**.
 For example, for a cluster with the cluster endpoint `abc.cluster-xxxxxx.eu-west-1.rds.amazonaws.com`, it must be set to `abc`.